Motorcycle, Scooters, Mopeds, Motorized Cycles, and Motorized Bicycles

 If you're riding a moped ,scooter, motorized bicycle or a motorcycle, you have to follow the California Vehicle Laws pertaining to these vehicles., and you want to be safe.
 In many ways the moped, scooter and motorized bicycle laws are similar to motorcycle safety and regulations.
 For motorcycles, mopeds, and some motor driven bicycles, you need the safety regulation standard basic motorcycle helmet.
 These approved motorcycle helmets are tested and have incredible properties are designed to prevent crushing ,and absorb impact and protect your head from injury.
 However, for the slower (under 20 mph) motor driven bicycles and scooters, the slower less powerful vehicles, you only need only a bicycle helmet is required.
 Make sure you understand what you are riding and make sure that you have a safe and well fitting helmet.
 Bicycle helmets need to be adjusted and fit properly in order to protect your head from injury.

-It only gets more complicated from here.
-Do you need a driver license?
-Do you need auto insurance?
+You will also need to understand your ride in order to understand where you legally can ride.
 Do you ride in the bicycle lane?
 Can your moped go on the freeway?
 Are you restricted to roads with speed limits less than 30 miles per hour?

 Mopeds with more than over 150cc engines can go on freeways but most suggest that you test your moped and make sure that you can reach freeway speeds and feel comfortable.
 Many motorcycle safety experts believe that more powerful motorcycles actually help skilled motorcyclists avoid accidents by giving them the power to maneuver and avoid accidents.
 On the other hand, the super powerful motorcycles, have been blamed for accidents in the hands of inexperienced riders.